E. Pauline Johnson: Early education

 A sickly child, Johnson did not attend Brantford's Mohawk Institute, a residential school established in 1834.
 Her education was mostly at home and informal, derived from her mother, a series of non-Native governesses, a few years at the small school on the reserve, and self-guided reading in her family's expansive library.
 She read deeply in the works of Byron, Tennyson, Keats, Browning and Milton, and enjoyed reading tales about Indigenous people such as Longfellow's epic poem The Song of Hiawatha and John Richardson's Wacousta.
 These informed her own literary and theatrical work.

-Despite growing up in a time when racism against Indigenous people was normalized and common, Johnson and her siblings were encouraged to appreciate their Mohawk ancestry and culture.
-Her paternal grandfather John Smoke Johnson was a respected authority figure for her and her siblings.
+Her paternal grandfather John Smoke Johnson was a respected authority figure for Johnson and her siblings.
 He educated them by traditional Indigenous oral storytelling before his death in 1886.
 Johnson taught his life lessons and stories in Mohawk; the children understood it but were not fluent in speaking it.
 Smoke Johnson's dramatic talents as a storyteller were absorbed by Pauline, who became known for her talent for elocution and her stage performances.
-She wore artifacts passed onto her by her Mohawk grandparents, such as a bear claw necklace, wampum belts, and various masks.
-Later in her life, Pauline Johnson expressed regret for not learning more of her grandfather's Mohawk heritage and language.
+Later in her life, Johnson expressed regret for not learning more of her grandfather's Mohawk heritage and language.

 At the age of 14, Johnson went to Brantford Central Collegiate with her brother Allen.
 She graduated in 1877.
-A fellow schoolmate was Sara Jeannette Duncan, who eventually developed her own journalistic and literary career.